How did the library homework assignments go?

 Refer to either the Nursology: Nurse Scholars and Their Work page, the Nursing Theories and Models web page, or the page with Introduction to Nursing Theory page (with theory-oriented bullets), as needed

-I suggest searching in the databases below by using these strategies below to search for your clinical area and nurs* theor*.
+I suggest searching in the databases by using these strategies below to search for your clinical area and nurs* theor*.

 Example: pediatric oncology and nurs* theor*